-Discover What the Bible Teaches About Church
+Discover What the Bible Teaches About Meeting Together

 While considering a better New Testament approach to church, we talked about the three key perspectives that Jesus changed: meeting in homes, serving as priests, and helping those in need.